Constitution of 3 May 1791: Features

-Executive power, according to Article V and Article VII, was in the hands of "the King in his council," a cabinet of ministers that was called the Guardians of the Laws (or Guard of the Laws, Straż Praw).
+Executive power, according to Article V and Article VII, was in the hands of "the King in his council", a cabinet of ministers that was called the Guardians of the Laws (or Guard of the Laws, Straż Praw).
 The ministries could not create or interpret laws, and all acts of the foreign ministry were provisional and subject to Sejm approval.
 The King presided over his council, which comprised the Roman Catholic Primate of Poland—who was also president of the Education Commission—and five ministers appointed by the King: a minister of police, a minister of the seal (internal affairs), a minister of foreign affairs, a minister belli (of war), and a minister of treasury.
 Council members also included—without a vote—the Crown Prince, the Marshal of the Sejm, and two secretaries.
 This royal council descended from similar councils that had functioned since King Henry's Articles (1573), and from the recent Permanent Council.
 Acts of the King required the countersignature of the pertinent minister.
 A minister was required to countersign a law, unless all other ministers endorsed his objection to that law.
 In that case, the King could withdraw the law or press the issue by presenting it to parliament.
 The stipulation that the King, "doing nothing of himself, ... shall be answerable for nothing to the nation," parallels the British constitutional principle that "The King can do no wrong."
 (In both countries, the pertinent minister was responsible for the King's acts.)
 The ministers were responsible to the Sejm, which could dismiss them by a two-thirds vote of no confidence of both houses.
 Ministers could also be held accountable by the Sejm Court, where a simple-majority vote sufficed to impeach a minister.
 The King was the nation's commander-in-chief; there is no mention of hetmans (the previous highest-ranking military commanders).
 The King had the right to grant pardons, except in cases of treason.
 The royal council's decisions were implemented by commissions, whose members were elected by the Sejm.

 The Constitution changed the government from an elective to a hereditary monarchy.
 This provision was intended to reduce the destructive influence of foreign powers at each election.
 The royal dynasty was elective, and if one were to cease, a new family would be chosen by the nation.
-The king reigned by the "grace of God and the will of the Nation," and "all authority derives from the will of the Nation."
+The king reigned by the "grace of God and the will of the Nation", and "all authority derives from the will of the Nation."
 The institution of pacta conventa was preserved.
-On Stanisław August's death the Polish throne would become hereditary and pass to Frederick Augustus I of Saxony of the House of Wettin, which had provided the two kings before Stanisław August.
+On Stanisław August's death the Polish throne would become hereditary and pass to Frederick Augustus III of Saxony of the House of Wettin, which had provided the two kings before Stanisław August.
 This provision was contingent upon Frederic Augustus' consent.
 He declined when Adam Czartoryski offered him the throne.